-- ORS 294.135 requires the County to adopt a written investment policy. - County funds are managed and invested with three main objectives: Safety of Principal, Strong Liquidity, and Yields/Returns that meet or exceed investment portfolio performance benchmarks. - Investment Portfolio maturity constraint for 10 percent of total portfolio will be updated from a constraint of under 30 days to under 90 days. - d.
-The policy revision will enhance our ability to improve total investment portfolio yields. - Investment Policy revisions were reviewed by the County's Investment Advisory Board on April 21st 2022.
+- a.
+ORS 294.135 requires the County to adopt a written investment policy. - County funds are managed and invested with three main objectives: Safety of Principal, Strong Liquidity, and Yields/Returns that meet or exceed investment portfolio performance benchmarks. - c.
+The policy revisions are not substantive for FY2024; changes are to update fiscal year references and names for delegation of authority. - d.
+The County's Investment Advisory Board reviewed Investment Policy on April 20th 2023.